swax/NAISYS/docs/multi-machine-plan.md

 - users: add updated_at DateTime @updatedAt
 - mail_threads: add updated_at DateTime @updatedAt
 - mail_thread_members: add updated_at DateTime @updatedAt
+- mail_thread_messages: add updated_at DateTime @updatedAt
 - run_session: add updated_at DateTime @updatedAt
 - costs: add updated_at DateTime @updatedAt (aggregated per session/source/model)

+# Add updated_by for sync origin tracking (to prevent forwarding loops):
+- mail_threads: add updated_by String (user_id of creator/modifier)
+- mail_thread_members: add updated_by String (user_id who added the member)
+- mail_thread_messages: add updated_by String (user_id of sender)

+Note: Runners only sync records where updated_by user's host_id matches local host.
+This prevents forwarding loops: forwarded data has updated_by pointing to a user on a different host, so it won't be re-synced back to the hub.

 # Add deleted_at for soft deletes:
 - users: add deleted_at DateTime? (deactivated agents)